 - -1st offense: Confiscation.
 Student may pick the device up at the end of the day from the front office. - -2nd offense: Confiscation.
-Parent/guardian must pick up. - -3rd offense: Parent must pick up, detention assigned. - -4th offense: Parent must pick up, 2 detentions assigned. - -5th offense: Parent must pick up, 3 detentions assigned. - -6th offense: Subsequent offense, parent must pick up additional consequence assigned.
+Parent/guardian must pick up. - -Subsequent offenses: Confiscation.
+Parent/guardian pick up.
+This policy applies for the FULL YEAR and does NOT start over at semester.